Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Some parrots like the rich, creamy taste of cheese.
-If a parrot smells cheese, it might squawk to tell you it would like to partake.
-However, cheese (cooked or uncooked) consumption should be limited.
+If a parrot smells cheese, it might squawk to show its interest.
+Unfortunately, cooked and uncooked cheese consumption must be limited.

 Parrots don’t have lactase to process lactose, an enzyme in cheese, milk, and other dairy products.
 Lactose is processed poorly by birds’ digestive systems, leading to stomach upsets, gassiness, and diarrhea.

-Most parrots can safely eat a small amount of cheese occasionally.
-Cheese is a good source of protein, calcium, zinc, and vitamins A, B12, D, and K. However, cheese is high in saturated fat and calories.
+Most parrots can eat a small amount of cheese.
+It’s an excellent source of protein, calcium, zinc, and vitamins A, B12, D, and K. However, cheese is high in saturated fat and calories.

 Despite its beneficial nutrients, it’s better to avoid feeding parrots cheese.
-If a parrot gets diarrhea (watery feces), you shouldn’t feed them cheese and other dairy products.
+If a parrot gets diarrhea (watery feces), you shouldn’t give them cheese and other dairy products.

 Unsaturated Fats